JohnGorter/TSCRIPTDEV/slides/11-decorators/020-decorator-decleration.md

 ## Syntax

 @expression is used and must be evaluated to a function at runtime.
-Decorators can be applied in mutlple ways.
+Decorators can be applied in mutliple ways.

 ```
 @logClass